Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter: Acknowledgements

 \section{Acknowledgements}

 We would like to thank John Duchi, Larry Goldstein, and Stas Minsker for very helpful conversations and pointers related to our lower bounds and the proof of Lemma~\ref{lem:4.1}.
-We also thank the authors of~\cite{klz21} for clarifying some steps in the proof of their Theorem 4.1 and providing feedback on the first draft of this manuscript.
-We would also like to thank the USC-Meta Center for Research and Education in AI and Learning for supporting this research.
-Finally, we thank the anonymous ALT reviewers for their insightful comments.
+We also thank the authors of~\cite{klz21} for clarifying some steps in the proof of their Theorem 4.1 and providing useful feedback on the first draft of this manuscript.